SkylerElmstrom/Portfolio/content/project/esci-442-remote-sensing/index.md

-summary: This course covered the theory of remote sensing, platforms, and image analysis techniques in ENVI including classification, spectral analysis, change detection, PCA, and image segmentation using Orfeo and R. We also analyzed LIDAR using USGS FUSION and sUAS structure-from-motion data from Agisoft Photoscan.
+summary: This course covered the theory of remote sensing, platforms, and image analysis techniques in ENVI including classification, spectral analysis, change detection, PCA, and image segmentation using Orfeo and R. We also analyzed LIDAR using USGS FUSION and sUAS structure-from-motion data using Agisoft Photoscan.
 draft: false
 featured: true